The Wisdom of Partisan Crowds: Comparing Collective Intelligence in Humans and LLM-based Agents: Fine-tuning Details

-\paragraph{Social:} Human data was collected for 12 groups for the social condition.
-For each agent $a_{i,p,c,r}$, a list of 4 neighbours $\mathcal{N}(i,p,c,r)$ was provided.
-We recreated the feedback provided to agents in rounds 2 and 3 by taking the average of their neighbours' estimates in the previous round, given by $m_{i,p,c,r,t,q} = \frac{1}{4} \sum_{j \in \mathcal{N}(i,p,c,r)} x_{j,p,c,r,t-1,q}$.
+Human data was collected for 12 groups.
+For each agent $a_{i,p,r}$, a list of 4 neighbours $\mathcal{N}(i,p,r)$ was provided.
+We recreated the feedback provided to agents in rounds 2 and 3 by taking the average of their neighbours' estimates in the previous round, given by $m_{i,p,r,q}^t = \frac{1}{4} \sum_{j \in \mathcal{N}(i,p,r)} x_{j,p,r,q}^{t-1}$.
 The data for each agent was separated into 3 prompt-response pairs, corresponding to a specific round in the experiment.
 Each pair included the prompt and its corresponding response from the respective round, as well as those from earlier rounds.

-\paragraph{Control:} Human data was collected for 4 groups for the control condition.
-The process for creating fine-tuning pairs mirrored that of the social condition, however, feedback was excluded. \\ \\ These pairs were passed into OpenAI's fine-tuning API and the experiment was run on the resulting models.
+These pairs were passed into OpenAI's fine-tuning API and the experiment was run on the resulting models.